tunjid/listingApp/README.md

 The above provide a system where "first frame readiness" is guaranteed when navigating between navigation destinations, obviating the need for legacy APIs from View such as [`Activity.postponeEnterTransition()`](https://developer.android.com/reference/android/app/Activity.html#postponeEnterTransition()) and [`Activity.startPostponedEnterTransition()`](https://developer.android.com/reference/android/app/Activity.html#startPostponedEnterTransition()).

+## Screens

+There are 4 screens in the app:

+* `ListingFeedScreen`: Vertical grid.
+Feed and list in a list-detail canonical layout implementation.
+Each feed item has a horizontal list of non paginated images.
+* `ListingDetailScreen`: Detail screen in a canonical list-detail implementation.
+Has a paginated horizontal list for media displayed.
+* `GridGalleryScreen`: Grid gallery layout for media, it is paginated.
+* `PagerGalleryScreen`: Full screen paged gallery layout for media, it is paginated.
+Also implements drag to dismiss with `Modifier.Node`.